join-monster/join-monster/README.md

 ## What is Join Monster?

-A JavaScript execution layer from GraphQL to SQL aimed at solving the round-trip problem between the API and the database by dynamically **translating GraphQL to SQL** for efficient data retrieval.
+A JavaScript execution layer from GraphQL to SQL aimed at solving the round-trip problem between the API and the database by dynamically **translating GraphQL to SQL** for efficient data retrieval, all in a single batch before resolution.

+Think of it as an alternative to Facebook's DataLoader if you're fetching from a SQL database.
+It's a little opionionated, but not an ORM.

 It is **NOT** a tool for automatically creating a schema for you GraphQL from your database or vice versa.
 You retain the freedom and power to define your schemas how you want.
 Join Monster simply "compiles" a GraphQL query to a SQL query *based on the existing schemas*.
+It fits into existing applications and can be seamlessly removed later or used to varying degree.

 ## The problem with GraphQL & SQL that we solve
 GraphQL is an elegant solution the round-trip problem often encountered with REST APIs.
 Many are using it in conjunction with the power of SQL databases.
 But how do we mitigate the number of roundtrips to our **database**?
 Consider the following schema: `Users` that have many `Posts` that have many `Comments`.